jpotoff/Manual/src/howto.rst

 2. Use the dumped restart PDB file to set the ``Coordinates`` for each box.

-3. Use the dumped merged PSF file to set the ``Structure`` for both boxes.
+3. Use the dumped restart PSF file to set the ``Structure`` for both boxes.

 4. It is a good practice to comment out the ``CellBasisVector`` by adding '#' at the beginning of each cell basis vector.
 However, GOMC will override the cell basis information with the cell basis data from restart PDB file/files.